Client Login

 Advance Rate

 The advance rate is a crucial term in factoring agreements, representing the percentage of the invoice value that the factoring company advances to the business upfront.
 Typically, factoring companies advance between 70% to 80% of the invoice value, although this rate can vary significantly depending on the industry, the customer’s credit history, and the policies of the factoring company.
+The advance rate is calculated as a percentage of the total invoice value, determining how much cash a business can receive immediately.

 Advance rates generally range from 60% to 99%, with a typical range being 70% to 95%.
 The advance rate directly impacts immediate cash flow and influences overall financial planning.
 Higher advance rates provide more cash upfront, which can be particularly beneficial for managing operational expenses and seizing growth opportunities.
+The purchase price is the amount the business ultimately receives after factoring fees and reserves are deducted from the total invoice value.

 Factoring Fee